sailpoint-oss/golang-sdk/api_v3/docs/SODPolicyAPI.md

 [[Back to README]](../README.md)

-## StartSodPolicy
+## Runs SOD policy violation report

 > ReportResultReference StartSodPolicy(ctx, id).Execute()

-Runs SOD policy violation report
+This invokes processing of violation report for given SOD policy.
+If the policy reports more than 5000 violations, the report returns with violation limit exceeded message.

 ### Example